tjmaher/basic_appium_framework/README.md

 * iPads, iPhones, both physical devices and emulators
 * Multiple mobile devices running tests simulatneously and in parrallel
 * Better logs
-* A step-by-step code walkthrough will be posted on tjmaher.com.